What is the construction schedule? What is the schedule for Phase II construction?

-Will the Presidio Parkway design affect the YMCA pool?
+Does the Presidio Parkway design affect the YMCA pool?

 The Presidio Parkway does not change Building 1151 (YMCA pool) and so the building will remain intact.

-What will be the footprint of the project?
+What is the footprint of the project?

 The total roadway width will be 105.3 feet and the overall facility width, including the landscaped median, will vary from 121.7 feet to 146.3 feet.
 The new facility will overlap a large portion of the existing facility's footprint east of the Park Presidio Interchange.

 How does the Presidio Parkway design affect the traffic between Richardson Avenue, the Marina, and Girard Road?

 The design achieves a traffic flow between Marina Boulevard and Richardson Avenue that is very similar to prior conditions.
 Also, some traffic in the area has been alleviated by the introduction of Girard Road access into the Presidio, which attracts local traffic to and from currently unavailable destinations within the Presidio and points south.

 Traffic models of the new configuration for this interchange show no increase in traffic delays for those traveling from the Marina to Doyle Drive, or along Doyle Drive to Richardson Avenue or Girard Road.